kevin-fagan/go-links/README.md

 But why should something as simple as a URL redirect require a subscription?!
 I originally built this for myself, but I figured others might find it useful too.
 So... here we are.
 Open and free.

+## Setup

+Docker and configuration files are coming soon.
+For now, getting started is easy!
+1. `make setup` (assuming you have sqlite3 insalled)
+2. `make run`

 ## Roadmap